kris701/BugDefenders/README.md

 ## TODO List
 - [ ] Money for starting a wave
-- [ ] Black list turret ids in GameStyles
-    - Could be useful if you where to make a "bullets only" GameStyle or something like that
 - [ ] User system (to save scores and permanent upgrades)
 - [ ] Score board
 - [ ] Carry over system
     - Something like, each game if you kill `n` amount of enemies you can permanently do 1% more damage across all following games (or something like it)
     - [ ] Upgrade menu for this
     - [ ] GameStyle that disallows permanent upgrades
+- [X] Black list turret ids (and enemy IDs) in GameStyles
+    - Could be useful if you where to make a "bullets only" GameStyle or something like that
 - [X] Enemy modules like the turret system
     - Could be interesting to make boss enemies handled separately with unique modules
 - [X] Animated projectiles